SimpleDaemons/SimpleDaemons/README.md

 SimpleDaemons provides a comprehensive suite of network services implemented in C++ with a focus on simplicity, security, and performance.
 Each daemon is designed to be lightweight, easy to configure, and suitable for both development and production environments.

+For current project statuses and priorities, see the consolidated [Projects Overview](PROJECTS_OVERVIEW.md).

 ## 📚 Documentation

 All documentation is now organized in the `docs/` directory: